Introduction

 From the 18th century some brands who were focused on luxury products started to become more accessible to wider society, and brands used their logos to express their character and focus, with watch brand logos reflecting this evolution.

-Luxuriousness as we now know it had a start in the late 19th Century, with Charles Frederick Worth in England, who had the idea of making “collections” of fashion, available for the different seasons, instead of making each piece only on request, as had been done before.
+Luxuriousness as we now know it began in the late 19th Century, with Charles Frederick Worth in England, who had the idea of making “collections” of fashion, available for the different seasons, instead of making each piece only on request as had been done before.
+Details about this innovation can be found in the article “The fashion show” (on the Victoria & Albert museum website).

-Luxury emerged more strongly in the “Roaring Twenties” (1920’s), as a reaction to the austerity just before that, when assembly lines and mass production made many more formerly luxury goods (like cars) easily accessible to most people in the developed world.
+Luxury emerged more strongly in the “Roaring Twenties” (1920’s, illustrated above), as a reaction to the austerity just before that, when assembly lines and mass production made many more formerly luxury goods (like cars) easily accessible to most people in the developed world.

 Luxury and social interactions.